loda-lang/loda-programs/programs/oeis/list2.md

 * [A254379](http://oeis.org/A254379) ([L11 program](A254379.asm)): Characteristic function of the even odious numbers (A128309).
 * [A254398](http://oeis.org/A254398) ([L16 program](A254398.asm)): Final digits of A237424 in decimal representation.
 * [A254407](http://oeis.org/A254407) ([L07 program](A254407.asm)): a(n) = n*(n+1)*(11*n+10)/6.
+* [A254460](http://oeis.org/A254460) ([L64 program](A254460.asm)): a(n) is the number of predecessors of the all-ones state of the binary cellular automaton on the n X n grid graph with edges joining diagonal neighbors as well as vertical and horizontal neighbors, whose local rule is f(i,j) = sum of the state at vertex (i,j) and the states at all of its neighbors mod 2.
 * [A254473](http://oeis.org/A254473) ([L14 program](A254473.asm)): 24-hedral numbers: a(n) = (2*n + 1)*(8*n^2 + 14*n + 7).
 * [A254474](http://oeis.org/A254474) ([L11 program](A254474.asm)): 30-gonal numbers: a(n) = n*(14*n-13).
 * [A254527](http://oeis.org/A254527) ([L07 program](A254527.asm)): Total number of points on a sphere when both poles are on an x by x grid where x=8*n+1.